writefreely/writefreely/README.md

 * Build more advanced apps and extensions with the [well-documented API](https://developers.write.as/docs/api/)

 ## Quick start

+> **Note** this is currently alpha software.
+We're quickly moving out of this v0.x stage, but while we're in it, there are no guarantees that this is ready for production use.

 First, download the [latest release](https://github.com/writeas/writefreely/releases/latest) for your OS.
 It includes everything you need to start your blog.